alanef/transfer-site/README.md

 * you have set up ssh access to the receiving server, and added the public_key
 * the sending website is located in public_html with a directory ( referred to as account ) within /home   e.g. `/home/account/public_html`
 * the website has a single mysql database  which has a user the same name as the directory in /home and has the same password
+* the site is WordPress
+* wp cli is installed on target
 ## Installation
 Download and install the script on your path of the sending system e.g.